stacon/WooCommerceTimologioTemplate/README.md

 <h2>ChangeLog</h2>
 - 1.0.0 Initial Commit
 - 1.1.0 The template is now splitted in two different versions based on language (Greek and English)
+- 1.1.1 Renamed templates to non-capital names (because they couldn't be saved after picking them)